A few weeks back, I visited my rheumatologist.

 But I was also hopeful.
 Because this biologic, unlike the 2 I’d tried before it, had actually worked.
 So, after updating my rheumy, I asked if I might be able to schedule new infusions soon.
 Maybe, I reasoned, the next round would start working faster and last longer.

-“No,” she said, explaining that doses of this medication were restricted to every six months.
-Under dire circumstances, I could get more at four months.
+“No,” she said, explaining that doses of this medication were restricted to every 6 months.
+Under dire circumstances, I could get more at 4 months.
 Well, the circumstances seemed fairly dire to me.
-After all, I was the one who’d have to wait at least two more months for relief from my increasingly tender, aching hands and feet.
+After all, I was the one who’d have to wait at least 2 more months for relief from my increasingly tender, aching hands and feet.
 I was afraid, frankly, that the flare would get much worse—and I feared it.
 I make my modest living with my hands.

 She looked at my blood tests.
-Naturally, they looked good (this happens often for those of us with rheumatoid disease.
+Naturally, they looked good (this happens often for those of us with rheumatoid disease (RD).
 We can feel awful while sporting perfect or near-perfect clinical results.
 It’s maddening).
-She checked my hands, palpating my wrists and knuckles gently.
-When she gave them back to me she told me she thought my pain was probably the result of osteoarthritis, not RD.

 I started to protest.
 She stopped me, explaining that it’s common for someone of my age to have OA in the joints of her hands, feet, and other places, such as the shoulders, hips, and knees.

 I admitted that my previous rheumatologist had told me I had some OA in my fingertips (called the distal interphalangeal, or DIP, joints).
 RD usually doesn’t affect them.
 But the pain I was experiencing wasn’t at the ends of my fingers.
 It was in my PIP (proximal interphalangeal) joints — the ones in the middle of the fingers, my metacarpal phalangeal joints (the largest knuckles at the base of the fingers), and my carpal joints (the group of wrist joints).